 But is it true?

-Because I haven't seen it, and I wouldn't know if it was real if I saw it, that there was a video that came out after the main murder video on the train that showed the murderer saying, quote, uh that he got that white girl, which would um strongly suggest that he had a racial motive, even if he's a crazy person.
+Because I haven't seen it, and I wouldn't know if it was real if I saw it, that there was a video that came out after the main murder video on the train that showed the murderer saying, quote, that he got that white girl, which would strongly suggest that he had a racial motive, even if he's a crazy person.

-I was watching that, and he points out that for a crazy person, he certainly made a lot of uh let's say sane judgments about how to get away and you know how to plan it, and you know, that so it's it's always a mixed bag.
+But I saw Greg Goffheld's monologue, I was watching that, and he points out that for a crazy person, he certainly made a lot of, let's say, sane judgments about how to get away and how to plan it.

-Um so what do you do with that?
+So what do you do with that?

-So obviously race was part of the story and remains part of the story.
+So obviously, race was part of the story and remains part of the story.

-And uh I don't know who said this.
+And I don't know who said this.

-I saw a quote online, but the quote might have been Trump, but somebody said, I guarantee that if I find what I think I'm going to find, they're not going to have your federal tax dollars going to their public transportation system, zero none.
+But somebody said, I guarantee that if I find what I think I'm going to find, they're not going to have your federal tax dollars going to their public transportation system.

-So there's some allegation, but I'm not entirely sure who's making it, unless it's Trump.
+So there's some allegation, but I'm not entirely sure who's making it, unless it's Trump, that they know something about Charlotte that's corrupt or dirty.

-Now, have you noticed the pattern yet that every local government is corrupt, where it seems that way?
+That every local government is corrupt, or it seems that way.

 Except, correct me if I'm wrong.

-It's not like it doesn't exist, but the news that I see isn't something like 10 to 1 in one direction, and what do you do about that?
+But the news that I see isn't something like 10 to 1 in one direction.

 It's like 10 to 1, isn't it?